shaunuk/picar/README.md

 #Issues
 PiBlaster can cause issues with the Pi windows environment; mine kept crashing when I moved them when it was running.
 If you stop running it the problem will go away.
 [sudo /etc/init.d/pi-blaster stop]
+Once you're sick of this project you can uninstall it using:
+[cd ~/picar/pi-blaster]
+[sudo make uninstall]

 For more command info see the 'readme' file.